Gel Removal at home

 - Somewhere warm to place your hands like a hot water bottle

 - File over the surface of the nail with the emery board to break up the top layer

-- Soak the cotton wool in acetone and place over the gel varnish
+- Soak the cotton wool in Nail Remover Product and place over the gel varnish

 - Quickly and tightly wrap the nail and cotton wool in kitchen foil square.

 - Place towel over your hand and place hot water bottle over the top as the heat speeds up the chemical reaction.